CognitiveBurden/CodingWithABaby/README.md

 + While the iphone is a great invention...zipper pajama's were created by a true genius
   + snap pajamas are more difficult than writting a web app in assembly
     + button pajamas - forget about it - it is like coding blind folded
+# Introduction
+## About Me
++ Professional Stuff
++ 15 years experience
++ Work for HMB
++ Architect
++ General Software Enthusiest
++ Father
+## About Family
++ 2 kids R and G
+  + Pics of boys with tech
++ Wife B
++ Description of when babies were born and where I was in my career
+  + Perhaps talk about how to prepare your coworkers and team for your absence
+  + I managed to birth my first one between releases
+  + Second one I brought in a friend of
 # Three Sections
 ## Technology to help during pregnancy and infancy
+### Best Apps
++ Brestfeeding timings
++ Times peeded and pooped
++ contraction timmer
++ Apps to watch the baby via webcam
+  + Build your own monitor with a Raspberry pi
 ## How to keep up with technology now that you have no time
 ## Use of technology by kids